 Harvest should be closely monitored for this population because of its relatively small size (Hooker et al. 2015).
 Hunting can have negative impacts on small bear populations, primarily because they are disproportionately affected by the loss of adult females (Miller 1990).
 Because productivity is a function of the number of females, overharvest of females could cause the CGA population to decrease (Gray 2015).
-Recently, Gray et al. (2016) recommended managers consider adjusting the timing of bear hunting in the CGA to reduce harvest of females based on the den entrance dates.
+Recently, Gray et al. (2016) recommended managers consider adjusting the timing of bear hunting in the CGA if there is a need to reduce harvest of females based on the den entrance dates.
 Gray (2015) suggested bear hunting be delayed until early to mid-January, which should protect most pregnant females from harvest because most have entered the den or shown decreased movement by this time (Gray et al. 2016).
-Long-term, females should comprise no more than 50% of the harvest, and average age of harvested females should be held at or above 3.75 years to ensure that recruitment rates are not lowered (Carlock et al. 1999).
-Recently, the one-day hunt was moved to the second Saturday in January in response to biologically informed conservation efforts.

 To continue the harvest of bears within this population, we have a population goal of Lambda >1.
-We used a maximum harvest rate of 6% to meet the Lambda goal because a harvest rate of 7% resulted in a Lambda <1 (Sanderlin 2009).
-All scenarios where harvest was below 7% indicated that harvest should be sustainable without causing population declines (Sanderlin 2009).
+From 2012-16, there were a total of 40 documented female mortalities (i.e., harvest and nonharvest) within the CGA resulting in an average of 8 documented female mortalities per year.
+Results of Hooker et al.'s (In Prep) PVA indicate that as long as the annual female mortality does not exceed the 2012-16 average by more than 5, the population has a minimal probability of extinction (0.05%) over 50 years.
+Therefore, the maximum annual female mortality within the CGA could be $\leq$ 13.
+However, due to the relatively small size and isolated nature of the CGA, we have selected a more conservative annual female mortality limit of 11.
 Sylvest (2014) suggested that if high harvests of females continue to occur, then perhaps increasing the minimum harvest size of bears to 100 lbs. would reduce the harvest of females, as the size of breeding age females in this population varies widely and adult females have been captured that were less than 100 lbs.
 (M. Hooker, personal communication).
-We also caution against reduction of the CGA in the absence of efforts to alleviate the population's isolation (Hooker et al. In Review).
-Reducing the population in its current state has potential to further erode its genetic diversity and may threaten long-term conservation (Miller 1995, Sanderlin et al. 2009, Hooker 2017, Hooker et al. In Review).
+We also caution against reduction of the CGA in the absence of efforts to alleviate the population's isolation (Hooker et al. 2019).
+Reducing the population in its current state has potential to further erode its genetic diversity and may threaten long-term conservation (Miller 1995, Sanderlin et al. 2009, Hooker 2017, Hooker et al. 2019).